2022 Kiribati constitutional crisis

-A constitutional crisis began in Kiribati when the Cabinet of Kiribati suspended two of its Court Justices.
+A constitutional crisis began in Kiribati when the Cabinet of Kiribati suspended two of its High Court Justices.
 High Court Judge David Lambourne was suspended in May 2022 while Chief Justice Bill Hastings was suspended on 30 June 2022, both over allegations of misconduct.
 A Court of Appeal ruling upheld an earlier ruling of Chief Justice Hastings that the government acted unconstitutionally in not permitting David Lambourne to resume his duties as a High Court judge, and overturned the subsequent attempted deportation of Lambourne.
-In response, the government suspended all judges from the Kiribati Court of Appeal on 6 September 2022.
+In response, the government suspended all judges of the Kiribati Court of Appeal on 6 September 2022.

 The government's actions prompted condemnations from legal agencies and law councils from Australia, New Zealand and the Commonwealth while two former Presidents of Kiribati called it unconstitutional.
 The government reiterated that its actions were constitutional citing Section 93 (4) of the constitution which provides check and balance for the government to prevent the judiciary from becoming too powerful.
 A motion of no confidence was raised by the opposition in September 2022 but was blocked by the government.

 In October 2022, the President of Kiribati appointed Attorney General Tetiro Semilota as Acting Chief Justice, the first I-Kiribati and woman to be appointed to the position, albeit on an acting basis while Chief Justice Hastings remained suspended.
 Her appointment caused further controversy, the United Nations Special Rapporteur on the independence of judges and lawyers calling the appointment "concerning" and a conflict of interest.
-Nevertheless, the appointment was met with praise and congratulations from the President of Kiribati, the country's law society and also from some of its citizens.
+Nevertheless, the appointment was met with praise and congratulations from the President of Kiribati who appointed her, the country's law society and also from some of its citizens.

+The constitutional crisis remains unresolved as at November 2023.

 Background

 In February 2020, David Lambourne left Kiribati to attend a conference in Australia, however he was stranded due to the COVID-19 pandemic.
-The Kiribati government then attempted to prevent Lambourne from assuming his position in Tarawa by ceasing his wages, refusing to issue an ongoing work permit or allowing him to board a repatriation flight.
+The Kiribati government then attempted to prevent Lambourne from resuming his position in Tarawa by stopping his wages, by refusing to issue an ongoing work permit and by not allowing him to board several repatriation flights.
 On 11 November 2021, a court ruling by Chief Justice Bill Hastings overturned the government's actions, declaring them unconstitutional.
 In response, Attorney General Tetiro Semilota reiterated her government's decision to remove Lambourne from his post.
-On 1 August 2022, Lambourne returned on a travel visa to his Kiribati family and wife Tessie Lambourne who is currently the leader of the opposition.
+On 1 August 2022, Lambourne returned on a travel visa to his Kiribati family and wife Tessie Eria Lambourne who is currently the leader of the opposition.